Some posts contain compensated links. Please read this disclaimer for more info.

 Lake Bled is renowned for many things.
 People go there to explore the lake on its typical wooden boats—the only ones that are allowed—, to enjoy spectacular views of Bled Castle, to hike the trails and to visit Bled Island.

 Bled Island, topped with an iconic church, is the subject of the quintessential picture of Lake Bled.
 You can get there on one of those wooden boats, known as pletnas, that have been transporting visitors to the island for hundreds of years.
 After landing, you have to climb 99 steps up to the Assumption of Mary Church, the island’s centerpiece and one of Bled’s most famous buildings.

 After landing, you have to climb 99 steps up to the Assumption of Mary Church, the island’s centerpiece and one of Bled’s most famous buildings – but trust us, it’ll be oh-so-worth it.

 Ksamil Islands, Albania

-To get there, head to Sarandë beach, which by the way is well-known not only for its blue water but also for the proximity to the archaeological site of Butrint, whose astonishing cultural heritage is protected by UNESCO, from there you can row out to the Ksamil Islands.
+To get there, head to Sarandë beach, which by the way is well-known not only for its blue water, but also for the proximity to the archaeological sites of Butrint National Park.
+The astonishing cultural heritage of this amazing park is protected by UNESCO.
+From there, you can row or paddle out to the Ksamil Islands.